jw-shan/blog/about.md

 ### Jiawei Shan(单嘉伟)

 Ph.D.
+Candidate of Statistics，

-Candidate of Statistics, [Institute of Statistics and Big Data](http://isbd.ruc.edu.cn/), [Renmin university of China](https://www.ruc.edu.cn/).
+Institute of Statistics and Big Data，

+Renmin university of China.

 ### Contact me